misho-kr/mesos-aurora-restful/README.md

 ## Execution Modes

+This section explain in more details the different execution modes that are supported by the REST service.
+The reason for making these options available is due to the fact that the Aurora client libraries are not designed to be multi-threaded (MT) safe.
+It was not known in advance how the code would behave when the Tornado framework runs multiple threads in the same process and they enter critical section that may lead to corrupted and invaid data.
+On the other hand a REST service that may block for one and more seconds for each request is not going to be that useful, so such restriction had to be resolved or worked-around.
+And these design goals -- reasonable performance and MT-safety led to the imlemention of several different ways to accept and delegate REST API calls to the Aurora scheduler.

-The REST service can run in one of several execution modes.
-Some of them allow the service to scale up and handle multiple requests simultaneously, and therefore are expected to be used most of the time.
-Others are useful only for troubleshooting problems in the code of the REST service so they will be used rarely, most likely by developers only.
+The REST service can be started in one of several execution modes, and that mode remains active until the server exits, i.e. it can not be changed on the fly.
+Some modes allow the service to scale up and handle multiple requests simultaneously, and therefore are expected to be used most of the time.
+Others are useful only for troubleshooting problems in the code of the REST service so they will be used rarely.

 The recommended mode is __asynchronous execution with multiple threads__ as the example above demonstrated.